-a.
-Subject to the conditions described below, the Health System shall indemnify, defend and hold harmless, the Medical Staff, members of the Medical Staff and persons acting as representatives or on behalf of the Medical Staff or participating in the processes set forth in the Medical Staff Bylaws, Rules and Regulations or policies (including but not limited to external peer reviewers, witnesses, hearing panel members or presenters, individuals or organizations that provide information or documents to the Medical Staff or its representatives for review to assist the Medical Staff fulfill its functions) from and against all losses and expenses incurred by reason of any action, suit, proceeding or investigation arising out of actions or activities undertaken to fulfill activities authorized the Medical Staff Bylaws, Rules and Regulations or policies including but not limited to the following:

-- 1. Attorneys' fees authorized in writing by the Health System; - 2.
+- a.
+Subject to the conditions described below, the Health System shall indemnify, defend and hold harmless, the Medical Staff, members of the Medical Staff and persons acting as representatives or on behalf of the Medical Staff or participating in the processes set forth in the Medical Staff Bylaws, Rules and Regulations or policies (including but not limited to external peer reviewers, witnesses, hearing panel members or presenters, individuals or organizations that provide information or documents to the Medical Staff or its representatives for review to assist the Medical Staff fulfill its functions) from and against all losses and expenses incurred by reason of any action, suit, proceeding or investigation arising out of actions or activities undertaken to fulfill activities authorized the Medical Staff Bylaws, Rules and Regulations or policies including but not limited to the following: - 1.
+Attorneys' fees authorized in writing by the Health System; - 2.
 Judgments, awards, settlements and other costs authorized or agreed to by the Health System; and - 3.
-Reasonable compensation for lost income attributable to time spent at or in preparation for depositions or court appearances. - b.
-Such defense and indemnification is expressly conditioned upon the following: - the medical staff member shall provide notice to the Health System within fourteen (14) days of receipt of notice of any such suit, action, proceeding or investigation; and - 2.
-Health System, Medical Staff and individual medical staff members shall have authority to retain legal counsel for, to control litigation in and to settle such disputes. - c.
-The medical staff or member may seek indemnification for such losses and expenses under this bylaws provision, statutory and case law, and available liability insurance or otherwise as the medical staff or member sees fit, and concurrently or in such sequence as the medical staff or member is not a condition precedent to the hospital's indemnification obligations hereunder.
+Reasonable compensation (not to exceed \$100.00 per hour) for lost income attributable to time spent at or in preparation for depositions or court appearances. - b.
+Such defense and indemnification is expressly conditioned upon the following:

+- 1. the member shall provide notice to the Health System within fourteen (14) days of receipt of notice of any such suit, action, proceeding or investigation; and - 2.
+Health System shall have sole authority to retain legal counsel for, to control litigation in and to settle such disputes. - c.
+Individuals and entities may seek indemnification for losses and expenses under this bylaws provision, statutory and case law, any available liability insurance or otherwise, and concurrently or in such sequence as such person or entity shall choose.
+Payment of any losses or expenses is not a condition precedent to the Health System's indemnification obligation.